Summiedev/library-management-api/README.md

 ## NOTES

-- Ensure MongoDB is running: You need to have a MongoDB server running locally or use a cloud-based solution (like MongoDB Atlas).
+- Ensure MongoDB is running: You need to have a MongoDB server running locally .
 - Testing: You can test the API using tools like Postman or Insomnia.
 Make sure to set the appropriate request headers, e.g., Content-Type: application/json for POST and PATCH requests.
-- Used for `borrow` and `return` endpoints to update specific fields of an existing resource without replacing the entire object.
+- `PATCH` : Used for `borrow` and `return` endpoints to update specific fields of an existing resource without replacing the entire object.
 This is more semantically correct than using `POST`, which is typically for creating new resources.

 ---